Post

 Open ports 22 and 8888 for SSH and Jupyter Lab access.

-Also, to automatically run the SSH daemon when the container starts, root privileges are needed, so we will use the following method:
+Also, to automatically run the SSH daemon when the container starts, root privileges are needed, so we’ll use the following method:

-1. Logged in as root account when container starts
+1. Log in as root when the container starts

-2. Run /entrypoint.sh script immediately after container starts
+2. Run the /entrypoint.sh script immediately after container start

-3. Start SSH service in that script and then switch to remote account using gosu
+3. Start the SSH service in the script, then switch to the remote account using gosu

-Generally, using sudo or su inside Docker or Podman containers is not recommended, and if root privileges are needed, it’s better to start the container as root account, perform tasks that require root privileges, and then switch to a non-root user using gosu as explained here.
-The reasons for doing this are explained in detail in the materials below, which can be helpful if needed:
+Generally, using sudo or su inside Docker or Podman containers is not recommended, and if root privileges are needed, it’s better to start the container as root, perform tasks that require root privileges, and then switch to a non-root user using gosu as explained here.
+The reasons for this are detailed in the following resources, which may be helpful if needed:

-First, enter the following content at the end of the Dockerfile:
+First, add the following content to the end of your Dockerfile:

 1